Patna: Portuguese Empire

 As trade grew, settlements of the Portuguese empire expanded to the Bengal Gulf.
-Since at least 1515 the Portuguese were at Bengal as traders, and later in 1521 an embassy was sent to Gaur to be able to create factories in the region.
-The Bengal Sultan after 1534 allowed the Portuguese to create several settlements as Chitagoong e Satgaon.
+Since at least 1515, the Portuguese were in Bengal as traders, and later in 1521, an embassy was sent to Gaur to create factories in the region.
+The Bengal Sultan after 1534 allowed the Portuguese to develop several settlements as Chitagoong e Satgaon.
 In 1535 the Portuguese were allied with the Bengal sultan and held the Teliagarhi pass 280 km from Patna helping to avoid the invasion by the Mughals.
-By then several of the products came from Patna and the Portuguese send in traders, establishing a factory there since 1580 at least.
+By then, several of the products came from Patna, and the Portuguese sent in traders, establishing a factory there in 1580 at least.
 The products were shipped out down the river until other Portuguese ports as Chittagoon e Satgaoon, and from there to the rest of the empire.

 British Empire

 During the 17th century, Patna became a centre of international trade.
 In 1620, the English East India Company established a factory in Patna for trading in calico and silk.
 Soon it became a trading centre for saltpetre.
-Francois Bernier, in Travels in the Mogul Empire (1656–1668), says ".
-It was carried down the Ganges with great facility, and the Dutch and English sent large cargoes to many parts of the Indies, and to Europe".
-This trade encouraged other Europeans, principally the French, Danes, Dutch and Portuguese, to compete in the lucrative business.
+Francois Bernier, in Travels in the Mogul Empire (1656–1668), says, ".
+It was carried down the Ganges with great facility, and the Dutch and English sent large cargoes to many parts of the Indies, and Europe".
+This trade encouraged other Europeans, principally the French, Danes, Dutch, and Portuguese, to compete in the lucrative business.
 Peter Mundy, writing in 1632, described Patna as "the greatest mart of the eastern region".
-After the decisive Battle of Buxar of 1764, as per the treaty of Allahabad East India Company was given the right to collect tax of this former Mughal province by the Mughal emperor.
-Patna was annexed by the company in 1793 to its territory when Nizamat (Mughal suzerainty) was abolished and the British East India Company took control of the province of Bengal-Bihar.
-Patna however continued as a trading centre.
-In 1912, when the Bengal Presidency was partitioned, Patna became the capital of the British province of Bihar and Orissa, although in 1936 Orissa became a separate entity with its own capital.
-Till date, a major population of Bengalis live in Patna particularly.
+In 1763, Nawab Mir Qasim ordered the killing of 45 mainly British employees and 200 sepoys of the East India Company in the Patna massacre; the prisoners were shot to death in their cells and their bodies dumped in a well.
+After the decisive Battle of Buxar of 1764, the treaty of Allahabad marked the start of the political and constitutional involvement of the British in India.
+It gave the East India Company the right to collect a tax of this former Mughal province by the Mughal emperor.
+Patna was annexed by the company in 1793 to its territory when Nizamat (Mughal suzerainty) was abolished, and the British East India Company took control of the province of Bengal-Bihar.
+Patna, however, continued as a trading centre.
+In 1912, when the Bengal Presidency was partitioned, Patna became the capital of the British province of Bihar and Orissa.
+However, in 1936 Orissa became a separate entity with its capital.
+To date, a major population of Bengalis continue to live in Patna.